kahboom/redhat-ipaas.github.io/source/developers/index.html.md

 We love our contributors!
 If you'd like to get started with contributing to the project, click on the tab on the right hand side for the area you're interested in contributing to.

 If you'd like to contribute to the website, please check out the README [here](https://github.com/syndesisio/syndesis.io/blob/source/README.md).
+The template we use is <a href="https://github.com/lord/slate" target="_blank">Documentation Powered by Slate</a>, with some customizations.

 <blockquote class="area-specific ui">
 We have a [Style Guide](https://github.com/syndesisio/syndesis-ui-style-guide) for the UI that should be followed when contributing.
 In addition, we follow the [official Angular 2 Style Guide](https://angular.io/styleguide) when possible.